Splitting and Slow Volume Growth for Open Manifolds with Nonnegative Ricci Curvature

 In this article, we provide an affirmative answer to this question.
 Specifically, we prove that if an open manifold with nonnegative Ricci curvature has linear volume growth, then its universal cover is isometric to a metric product $\mathbb{R}^k \times N$, where $N$ is an open manifold with linear volume growth and $k$ is the integer such that $\pi_1(M)$ contains a $\mathbb{Z}^k$-subgroup of finite index.
 As a direct consequence, if the Ricci curvature is positive at some point, then the fundamental group is finite.

-We also establish that for an open manifold $M$ with nonnegative Ricci curvature and nondegenerate quadratic volume growth, the universal cover $\tilde{M}$ splits off an $\mathbb{R}^{n-2}$-factor whenever $\tilde{M}$ has Euclidean volume growth.
-In particular, if $M$ has first Betti number $b_1 = n-2$ and nondegenerate quadratic volume growth, then its universal cover admits such a splitting.
+We also establish that for an open manifold $M$ with nonnegative Ricci curvature, if the infimum of its volume growth order is strictly less than $3$ and $\tilde{M}$ has Euclidean volume growth, then the universal cover $\tilde{M}$ splits off an $\mathbb{R}^{n-2}$-factor.
+As an application, if $M$ has first Betti number $b_1 = n-2$ and $\tilde{M}$ has Euclidean volume growth, then its universal cover admits such a splitting.
 This result provides a partial answer to \cite[Question 1.6]{PY24}.